This healthy chorizo recipe with veggies comes together SO quickly for an easy Paleo dinner. Make it low carb with cauli rice!

 - Serve bowl w/ the following: rice (or cauliflower rice) + chopped tomatoes + chopped cilantro + sliced avocado

-What's the nutrition like in these chorizo bowls?
+What's the nutrition like in this healthy chorizo recipe?

-Packed with protein, healthy fats and veggies, this quick Paleo dinner is as healthy as it is easy!
+Packed with protein, healthy fats and veggies, this healthy chorizo recipe is a great, easy Paleo dinner option!
 Here are some of the nutritional benefits from the ingredients:

 - Cauliflower: If you use cauli rice, you'll be getting an extra dose of cruciferous goodness.
 Containing tons of vitamins and nutrients, cauliflower is a great choice to regularly include in your diet.
 It's particularly high in vitamin C, fiber and certain antioxidants that may slow the growth of cancer.
 Cauliflower is also high in choline, which is important for brain health.